 Control Transfer Instructions

-In pseudo-code, the execution of a program would read something like this
+Imagining the instruction stream as an array whose indices are the addresses1, the execution of a program in pseudo-code would read something like this:

 // Fetch the instruction at `registers.rip`